readersclub/opensource-networking-technologies/Chapter2.md

 ![image](https://user-images.githubusercontent.com/414141/81552369-1a64fe00-93a3-11ea-8d06-e29de2e28bc7.png)

-*etworkoperating system** is an operating system that runs on the management plane of a network device.
+**Network Operating System (NOS)** is an operating system that runs on the management plane of a network device.
 This operating system is designed to drive the packet processor hardware chipset, such as a switch silicon, and perform the tasks required for forwarding, routing, and switching.
 It hosts networking applications that can communicate directly with networking device ASICs and packet processor chipsets.
 It may also have networking software modules such as Spanning Tree, OSPF (Open Shortest Path First), BGP (Border Gateway Protocol), SNMP (Simple Network Management Protocol), SSH server, etc. Examples: ONL (Open Network Linux), Facebook’s FBOSS (Facebook Open Switching System), Microsoft’s SONIC (Software for Open Network in the Cloud) and OpenSwitch from The Linux Foundation.

 Disaggregated Network Hardware
 ![image](https://user-images.githubusercontent.com/414141/81552532-6021c680-93a3-11ea-9373-6e07bd03750c.png)

-The Network Control ( or SDN controllers layer ) is the brain that can manage multiple network operating systems via agents and protocols can has all the information about the network and the devices in that network.
+**The Network Control ( or SDN controllers layer )** is the brain that can manage multiple network operating systems via agents and protocols and has all the information about the network including the devices in the network.
 It consists of multiple physical or virtual switches and routers.

 The Network Controller Can Manage Virtual or Hardware Switches/Network Devices
 ![image](https://user-images.githubusercontent.com/414141/81553475-d5da6200-93a4-11ea-9c8f-9849228d4471.png)